 Zhao LZ, Li WM, Ma Y. Prevalence and risk factors of diabetes mellitus among elderly patients in the Lugu community.
 World J Diabetes 2024; In press

 Core Tip: Age is a significant risk factor of diabetes mellitus (DM).
 An investigation focusing on the prevalence and risk factors of DM among elderly individuals is necessary.
-A total of 4816 elderly people who came to the community for physical examination were retrospectively analyzed in this study. older adults in the Lugu community are at high risk of DM, a disease highly correlated with high body mass index (BMI) and hypertension, coronary heart disease and chronic kidney disease (CKD) in the elderly population.
+A total of 4816 elderly people who came to the community for physical examination were retrospectively analyzed in this study. older adults in the Lugu community are at high risk of DM, a disease highly correlated with high body mass index (BMI) and hypertension, coronary heart disease and chronic kidney disease in the elderly population.
 Therefore, physical examinations should be actively carried out for elderly individuals in the Lugu community to determine their demographic indices, such as BMI, systolic pressure, and diastolic pressure.
 Moreover, adequate attention should be given to those with abnormal signs, and blood glucose levels should be further determined.

 INTRODUCTION